 8. “Having a kid is no excuse for a messy house.
 You can still clean while they sleep or just sit there.”

 I love how I used to think babies just “sit there.”
 I thought I’d have so much time, not only to maintain my home, but with every task I needed to do.

-Before kids, my husband and I kept a chore list that included weekly tasks, from vacuuming to wiping windows.
+Before kids, my husband and I kept a chore list that included weekly tasks, from vacuuming to wiping windows to taking out the trash.
 With a baby in tow, our carpets became noticeably darker and less like new.
 And while I wouldn’t call our house cluttered, it’s certainly not magazine-worthy on a daily basis.

 9. “Can’t you just tell your baby to go back to sleep?”

 I dare you to tell this to a mom who gets up eight times a night to rock her baby to sleep.
 If only it were that easy!